excid3/noticed/README.md

 ### Renaming notifications

-If you rename the class of a notifcation object your existing queries can break.
+If you rename the class of a notification object your existing queries can break.
 This is because Noticed serializes the class name and sets it to the `type` column on the `Notification` record.

 You can catch these errors at runtime by using `YourNotificationClassName.name` instead of hardcoding the string when performing a query.